Learning how to punctuate dialogue is important when writing the conversations between your characters.

 In order to punctuate your dialogue correctly, it helps to understand the different parts of a sentence.

-Most dialogue sentences comprise of two parts: the dialogue, which is the spoken portion of the sentence, and then the dialogue tag, which identifies the speaker.
+Most dialogue sentences are made of two parts: the dialogue, which is the spoken portion of the sentence, and then the dialogue tag, which identifies the speaker.

 In this example, we have the following sentence, spoken by Martha.